-Past Department Commander John H. Starr, Oregon: The man I want to present to you as a candidate for the office of Senior Vice Commander-in-Chief is a man you all know and love, Brother Frederick K. mander-in-Cities is a man in a mander in Common in a mander in Common in a mander in a man New Jersey).
+Past Department Commander John H. Starr, Oregon: The man I want open to you as a candidate for the office of Senior Vice Commander-in-Chief is a man you all know and love, Brother Frederick K mander-in-Citier is a many seconded by National Secretary Lambert, Davis, of Eugene, Oregon.
+(Seconded by National Secretary Lambert, New Jersey).

-Past Commander-in-Chief Locke: There being but one nomination hefore the Encampment, I move that the Secretary be instructed to cast the unaninmous ballot for Frederick K. Davis and, further, that in election of other officers where there is one nomination, that the National Secretary cast the unanimous ballot of this Encampment.
-(Seconded by Department Commander William G. Simpson, New Jersey. and carried).
+Past Commander-in-Chief Locke: There being but one nomination hefore the Encampment, I move that the Secretary be instructed to cast the unaninmous ballot for Frederick K Davis and, further, that in election of other officers where there is one nomination, that the National Secretary cast the unanimous ballot of this Encampment (Seconded by Department Commander William G. Simpson, New Jersey, and carried).